UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 Access to *Jupyter* notebook and Lab session (CPU and/or GPU) *GPU-Accelerated Desktop* (L40 NVIDIA GPU only), *Desktop* preset resource flavours (CPU and/or GPU) and *Expert Desktop* (CPU and/or GPU, allows custom request of resources).

+#### Important: If you get a "Could not connect to the session bus: Failed to connect ..." error

-**IMPORTANT** If you have the conda initialisation in your `.bashrc` file then you cannot use Open OnDemand.
-To use the virutal desktop in Open OnDemand you need to have clean `.bashrc` file.
-The easiest was to clean it is to run <br>
+If you have the conda initialisation in your `.bashrc` file then you cannot use Open OnDemand.
+To use the virtual desktop in Open OnDemand, you need to have "clean" `.bashrc` file.
+The easiest way to clean it is to run <br>
 `conda init --reverse` <br>

 Please read the [Conda on Bunya Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/conda-environment.md) to set up your conda environment.